evilchili/dnd/deadsands/content/regions/dust-river-canyon.md

       Effect: Prone creatures are heavily obscured but blind beyond 5 feet.
 ---

-Dust River Canyon is a half-mile wide gash in the landscape, running forty miles from the northwest edge of the Blooming Wastes to the southeast.
+Dust River Canyon is a half-mile wide gash in the landscape, running forty miles southeast from the edge of the Blooming Wastes.
 A sheer, crumbling switchback leads to its base where thick clouds of red dust some 2 feet thick swirl, resisting all attempts to settle or disperse.
 Stalking predators move unseen within the dust, emerging from caves in the canyon walls.